caltechlibrary/dataset-instruction/01-basic-dataset.md

 reflected in our dataset.
 Type:

 ```
-dataset import-gsheet "1SxEYlY9Hot8Q_NZccMVR4Yn6zI7I4syGEECNplSpR8U" Sheet1 "A1:Z" 1
+dataset -overwrite import-gsheet "1SxEYlY9Hot8Q_NZccMVR4Yn6zI7I4syGEECNplSpR8U" Sheet1 "A1:Z" 1
 ```

-This command is very simmilar but with
+This command is very similar but with an -overwrite option (to warn us that we might overwrite data in our dataset) and a number at the end.
+This number is the column that has the record keys (if you leave this off it uses the row number from Google Sheets).

 Previous: [JSON and APIs](00-intro-json-apis.html)
 Next: [Combining APIs with Dataset](02-combining-apis.html)